marckean/marcseparation/_docs/53-general_events_2022.md

 I didn't mention the word '**midday**' anywhere, I was consistent all along and said "***after lunch***" on Monday.

-Alex mentally screwed int he head.
+Alex is mentally screwed in the head.

 ## Kids with me on my allocated weekend